openenergymonitor/NanodeRF_ethershield/readme.txt

 http://jeelabs.net/projects/cafe/wiki/Ports
 http://jeelabs.net/projects/cafe/wiki/RF12
 -----------------------------------------------
+The is a colaboration between OpenEnergyMonitor and Nanode (Ken Boak and London Hackspace)

 This repo contains the firmware to allow a Nanode 5 equippted with a RFM12B break out board to received monitoring data from the emonTx and post the data online to emoncms.
 The Nanode also serves a local webpage with a copy of the last received data packet.